-Under Measure No. 3, there are no measurable goals with completion dates in 2020.
-All nine measureable goals have a status of "ongoing" which means progress is made toward the goal each year via recurring activities.
+Under Measure No. 3, there is one measurable goals with completion dates in 2022.
+Eight of the nine measureable goals have a status of "ongoing" which means progress is made toward the goal each year via recurring activities.

 Measure No. 4 - Construction Site Stormwater Runoff Control